shepnathand/census-docs/index.md

 ---

 # Best-Practices
-#### Documetation and examples for using the US Census Bureau's API.
+#### Documentation and examples for using the US Census Bureau's API.

 ---